danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 When I describe a feature to an AI assistant and explicitly ask for vertical slices, it produces a breakdown that I'd estimate takes me about 70% of the way there.
 I usually need to adjust priorities, merge some tickets that are too granular, or add edge cases it missed.
 But the structure — the act of identifying what the thin slices are — comes from the conversation itself rather than staring at a blank Jira board.

 Once I approve the breakdown, I use an [MCP server](https://modelcontextprotocol.io) for the ticketing system to have the assistant create the tickets directly.
+The decomposition that used to be an exercise in Jira wrangling is now something the assistant handles — I just steer.

 ## Managing Your TODO List